Online Special Education Degree Programs

 How Long Does It Take to Earn a Special Education degree?

-Earning a Bachelor’s in Special Education may take about four years, on average.
-The program usually calls for at least 120 credits.
+If you are considering earning a B.S. in Special Education, it may take you about four years, on average.
+The program usually calls for you to earn at least 120 credits.

-According to NCES, the average cost of attending a public, four-year school was $19,189 per year.
-The cost of attending private and for-profit schools was higher: $39,529 per year.
+According to DataUSA, the average cost of attending a public, four year school was $7,487 per year.
+The cost of attending private and for profit schools was higher: $33,011 per year.
 Compare tuition for these schools with special education programs:

 |School||Degree Level||# of Credits Required||Cost Per Credit||Total Tuition Cost|

 DataUSA, you will find, currently names 972 institutions that have general special education and teaching programs.
 From those schools, you can see that 30,550 degrees were awarded to students in 2017 (the most recent data).
 Most of these degrees were at the M.A. level.

 |School||2021 Degrees awarded||2022/23 Tuition (out of state unless *)|